 Contrary to popular belief, rheumatoid arthritis does not only occur in elderly people.
 The chronic inflammatory disorder can also strike people who are in their 20s and 30s.
 Rheumatoid arthritis occurs when the immune system attacks the lining of the joints which results in stiffness and swelling.
 In the beginning stages, you may only experience stiffness and tenderness in your feet, however these symptoms alone don’t necessarily mean you have the condition.
 It may take your doctor several months to be able to properly diagnose your rheumatoid arthritis.
 If you have pain or stiffness in your feet or ankles, you should consult with a podiatrist.

 Because RA affects more than just your joints, including the joints in your feet and ankles, it is important to seek early diagnosis from your podiatrist if you feel like the pain in your feet might be caused by RA.
-For more information, contact our doctors of Westfield Foot & Ankle Specialists.
-Our podiatrists will assist you with all of your podiatric concerns.
+For more information, contact one of our podiatrists of Westfield Foot & Ankle Specialists.
+Our doctors will assist you with all of your podiatric concerns.

 What Is Rheumatoid Arthritis?